sumoninfo/padmatechnology-frontend/README.md

     git clone https://github.com/sumoninfo/padmatechnology-frontend.git

+### Switch to the repo folder

+    cd padmatechnology-frontend

 ### Copy the example env file and make the required configuration changes in the .env file

     cp .env.example .env